Last updated May 2, 2022.

 A lot of websites selling inositol claim that it’s good for various disorders such as autism, schizophrenia, and Alzheimer’s.

-Research currently does not support the use of inositol for any of these disorders, but that does not mean that inositol will not be found useful for these conditions in the future.
+Research currently does not support the use of inositol for any of these disorders, but that does not mean that inositol will not be found helpful for these conditions in the future.

 More research is definitely needed on this largely ignored supplement.

-Unfortunately, a lot of the research done on inositol was done 20 to 30 years ago which is ancient history in the fast-moving field of neuroscience.
+Unfortunately, a lot of the research done on inositol was done 20 to 30 years ago, ancient history in the fast-moving field of neuroscience.

 The Best Form of Inositol Supplements and Their Dosages